 Step Five: Tip!
 Avoid clicking on the title of the article.

 Step Six: Tip!
 Instead, look for and click on the GET MORE AT EKU LIBRARIES link.

 Watch out for articles without a Get More at EKU Libraries link.

-When you have an article without the Get More link on the right of the screen, try clicking on the MORE link at the bottom of the article.
+When you have an article without the Get More link on the right of the screen, try clicking on the two right direction arrows at the bottom of the article.
 GET MORE can usually be found there as shown in the below example.